StudioNirin/PlexCache-R/README.md

 ## Notes

-This script should be compatible with other systems, especially Linux-based ones, although I have primarily tested it on Unraid with plex as docker container running on Unraid.
-Work has been done to improve Windows interoperability.
+This script might be compatible with other systems, especially Linux-based ones, although I have primarily tested it on Unraid with plex as docker container.
 While I cannot support every case, it's worth checking the GitHub issues to see if your specific case has already been discussed.
+Particularly worth checking the original Bexem repo issues page.
 I will still try to help out, but please note that I make no promises in providing assistance for every scenario.
 **It is highly advised to use the setup script.**